ybotman/ybotman/README.md

 - 👋 Hi, I’m @ybotman.
-- I am a visonary type and big thinker.
+- I hope to be a visonary and big thinker type.
+But value is needed incrementlly.
+- Think big, delver small, in line with the big.
 - I am an positive and effective leader, and many times have built collaberative and highly engaged teams.
 - I Get my hands dirty all the time.
-I dont lead by
 - I excel at taking the big and difficult by delivering small value often.
 - Gen AI, apps, and extending that world is most of my focus today.
 - I can, and do code - alot.
 But to be clear,  I am a just good hack in React and python.